Skip to Content

 Russian Blue Cat

-This expensive breed of cat really enjoys play and requires a good bit of attention when you get home.
+It’s an expensive cat breed that really enjoys playing and requires a good bit of attention when you get home.
 Although, they do enjoy napping in a quiet corner and tend to shy away from large groups.

 photo of russian blue cat playing with brown wooden stick while lying on grass